 There are three parts to this test-

 - For the first (theory) part, you get the result immediately.

 - For the second (practical) part too, you get the test result almost instantly.

 - For the final part, you won’t get the result immediately.
 It takes some time.
 I suspect the last part is examined manually while the first two parts aren’t.

 Do we get to know the scores?

-Think about it, if you are employer and you hire hundreds of people every year or month, would you be comfortable or even have time to give out scores for each person while also showing where they’ve made the mistakes and all.
+Think about it, if you are an employer and you hire hundreds of people every year or month, would you be comfortable or even have time to give out scores for each person while also showing where they’ve made the mistakes?

 Doing so would simply make your life difficult.
 Same goes for this test.
 Your actual scores are never revealed, and rightfully so.